https://jacksonandfrank.com/blog/how-to-hire-contractors-in-belgium

 Contractors often bring broad experience, working on diverse projects, which can inject fresh perspectives into your business.

-Employee vs. Contractor: Key Differences
+Employee vs. Contractor: Key differences

 • Control: Employees follow company-defined hours and methods, while contractors have autonomyover their schedules and tasks.
 To avoid legal issues, ensure contractors maintain independence.